coganlab/IEEG_Pipelines/docs/contributing.rst

    `this guide <https://help.github.com/articles/fork-a-repo/>`_.

-2. Clone your fork of the naplib-python repo from your GitHub account to your local disk:
+2. Clone your fork of the IEEG_Pipelines repo from your GitHub account to your local disk:

    .. code:: bash

-       $ git clone git@github.com:YourLogin/naplib-python.git
+       $ git clone git@github.com:YourLogin/IEEG_Pipelines.git
-       $ cd naplib-python
+       $ cd IEEG_Pipelines

 3. Create a ``feature`` branch to hold your development changes: